iansmith/parigot/site/content/en/docs/Examples/helloworld.md

 automated tool's output belongs there. `make clean` does not remove the tools installed by `make tools` in the next section.

-{{% alert title="Change coming" color="warning" %}}
-Currently, the parigot system library, `syscall.so` is also resident in the build directory.
-This will changed soon.
-{{% /alert %}}

-##### tools

-`make tools` is something that you should only have to do once, when you begin working with the source code of `hello world`.
-This command downloads, compiles, and installs the two key tools that are needed to do development using parigot: `runner` and `protoc-gen-parigot`.
-The former runs parigot binaries and the latter generates the stubs referred to in the [generate]({{< ref "#generate" >}}) section above.
-You will need to run this again if you change versions of parigot or relaunch the dev container since that starts with a fresh filesystem.

-`make tools` also installs the parigot system's key host-side library `syscall.so` in the `plugin` directory.
-At the moment, if you remove `plugin/syscall.so` you have to `make tools` again.

 ### buf.gen.yaml, buf.work.yaml
 Both of